Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

 In this dimension, countries like Liberia or Niger shows up on top of the positive list, while large countries like United States, Russia, Austrilia or even India.
 This probably again highights the human capital profolio of the countries on computer science professionals.
 In countries with more computer science experts, like United States, Australia or India, people tend to answers more questions than actually asking question themselves.
 While in countries which is developing their professionals, they tend to ask more questions along the way.
 This shed lights on a new way of looking at Stack Overflow participation rate of different country.

 ### Unexpected outliers - China Stack Overflow Usage
-The result of Stack Overflow Survey revealed that the number of users of Stack Overflow in China is ranked 5th , thus between germany and Canada, only 1/6 of the usersize of India.
+The result of StackOverflow Survey revealed that the number of users of Stackoverflow in China is ranked 5th, thus between germany and Canada, only 1/6 of the usersize of India.
 This is indeed a surprising result provided the total population, the number of programmers and the rapid rise of internet industry in China.
 We wonder if there is a reason behind this.

+<iframe style="height: 240px;" src="assets/export/user_number.html"></iframe>

 We found out that Stack Overflow required external JavaScript from some other domain including google jquery, which is blocked in China.
 The site itself is not blocked, so a chinese user can view the content without problem.
 But if the person wants to log in and ask&answer to a question, the load of external JavaScript would fail.

-We decide to use a linear regression model to estimate the potential Chinese Stack Overflow user number.
+We decide to use a linear regression model to estimate the potential Chinese StackOverflow user number.
 We collect the following features for each country:
 1. Internet penertration rate
 2. population
 4. gdp per capita
 5. Average English Level
 6. Number of universities ranked in global top 10000

 After training our model and tuning the hyperparameter, we obtain a prediction.
 With the prediction data, China's Stack Overflower size would surpass UK by far and catch up India to become the third largest.

 <iframe class="plotly-plot" src="assets/export/china_actual_stats_vs_regression.html"></iframe>